garden-io/garden/docs/reference/commands.md

     # Latest error status message of the service (if any).
     lastError:

-    # A map of values output from the service.
+    # A map of values output from the deployment.
     outputs:
       <name>: